linode/docs/docs/guides/tools-reference/tools/how-to-use-silver-searcher/index.md

 /home/example-user/express/Readme-Guide.md:1
 {{< /output >}}

 The Silver Searcher also has an option — `--ignore` — to exclude files and directories based on a given pattern.
-For instance, you can further tune the search above by excluding all `*.md` files:
+For instance, you can further tune the search from the above example by excluding all `*.md` files.

     ag --count --ignore *.md proxy ~/express